 Ricky Wilder has been through a bad marriage and is now raising a young daughter.
-When her parents die, she moves back to her old home to be the guardian to her two teen-age siblings.
+When her parents die, she moves back to her old home to be the guardian to her two teenage siblings.
 As if ...
 See full summary »

 Mary Page Keller,

 Otis Drexell is a corporate raider who is known for getting the deal done.
-He is then caught red handed for dodging taxes, and given a suspended sentence so long as he works as a school ...
+After he is caught red-handed for dodging taxes, he's given a suspended sentence on the condition that he teaches ...
 See full summary »

 Having a hard time making ends meet after her divorce, Millicent Torkelson moves her three children to Seattle, where she becomes the nanny to the spoiled Morgan children.Written by

 Dorothy Nelder <firstname.lastname@example.org>

 9 of 13 people found this review helpful.